cerbero90/lazy-json/README.md

 Framework-agnostic package to load JSON of any size and from any source into [Laravel lazy collections](https://laravel.com/docs/collections#lazy-collections).

-Lazy JSON recursively turns any JSON array and object into a lazy collection, consuming only a few KB of memory while parsing JSON of any dimension.
+Lazy JSON recursively turns any JSON array or object into a lazy collection, consuming only a few KB of memory while parsing JSON of any dimension.

 It optionally allows to extract only some sub-trees, instead of the whole JSON, with an easy dot-notation syntax.